tolgee/tolgee-platform/README.md

 ### Activity log

-See who modified, reviewed or commented on the phrases in your project.
+See who modified, reviewed, or commented on the phrases in your project.
 Clearly.

 ### Comment on translations

 Something look off?
 Tell others what you would change.
-You can comment every translation on Tolgee platform.
+You can comment on every translation on Tolgee platform.

 ### Translation history